 Sandler again in Big Daddy (Adam Sandler really loves to put this trope into his movies), this time with a woman as the victim.
 Snooty New York City career woman Vanessa (who is really more of a Haughty than a villain) decides that Sonny Koufax (Sandler) would make an irresponsible husband (and she's somewhat justified in thinking so, at least at first) and tells him that she's going away for a while to visit her mother; in reality, she leaves him forever for Sid, a widowed grandfather who supposedly has a "five-year plan."
 About a year and half later, all his friends take Sonny (now an ambitious lawyer) to a Hooter's restaurant in Staten Island for his birthday....and he is shocked to find Vanessa working there as a waitress!
 Vanessa freezes in terror as all her former friends ogle her in her skimpy "owl" tank top and orange short-shorts.
 "What happened to Sid's five-year plan?" asks Sonny.
 That's when Sid himself looks over at the gang from his place at the grill (where he is working as a short-order cook) and waves to them with a ridiculously stupid grin on his face; Sonny and his friends grin and wave back.
 Sonny's former foster son, Julian, points to Sid and asks: "Isn't that the guy with the old balls?" - which causes everybody to laugh.
 Vanessa finally can't stand it anymore, and runs away.

 Big Fat Liar was built on this trope.
-Most of the film is Jason and Kaylee pranking Jerkass producer Wolfe into admitting he stole Jason's story and turned it into a movie.
+Most of the film is Jason and Kaylee pranking Jerkass producer Marty Wolf into admitting he stole Jason's story and turned it into a movie.
 When Wolf gets lucky and manages to turn the tables on the two, Wolf's whole production crew, whom he abused, mocked or exploited, come to the kids' rescue and pull off the grandfather of all humiliations.
-Its starts with Wolf getting picked up by his chauffeur and him acting crazy that Wolfe flags down the next passing car which happens to be driven by Jaleel White (aka Urkel).
-However, Wolfe bails on him too in the middle of the road and calls to be picked up.
+Its starts with Wolf getting picked up by his chauffeur and him acting crazy that Wolf flags down the next passing car which happens to be driven by Jaleel White (aka Urkel).
+However, Wolf bails on him too in the middle of the road and calls to be picked up.
 They send a chopper for him flown by a stuntman to head for the lot.
 The chopper "malfunctions" forcing the two to skydive (which obviously Wolf has no experience in, especially when he has to hang onto said stuntman as they fall.
 Say the least he's scared out of his mind).
 Wolf reaches the lot where Jason confronts him holding his precious stuffed monkey.
-Wolfe gives chase through the lot, at one point getting a wave of water dumped on him by an SFX expert.
+Wolf gives chase through the lot, at one point getting a wave of water dumped on him by an SFX expert.
 He eventually corners Jason and gets his monkey back, mocking Jason how he'll never tell the truth about stealing his story.
 But, surprise, the whole thing was caught on camera (MULTIPLE cameras to be exact) and his Jerkass-ery broadcast to the whole lot including the president of the movie company he was kissing up to, the press, and Jason's parents.
 He murderously chases after Jason for tricking him like that, but Jason manages to escape.
 Marty is fired on the spot and the whole lot pretty much abandons him.
 The movie, Big Fat Liar, which he was trying so hard to sell to the president, forges on without him and becomes a huge success, with Jason credited for its creation.
-Wolfe, meanwhile, is left disgraced and blackballed in the film industry, and forced to work as a party clown... whose first job is to a man he crashed into earlier in the film.
+Wolf, meanwhile, is left disgraced and blackballed in the film industry, and forced to work as a party clown—and the birthday kid happens to be the son of the bodybuilder who's car he wrecked and insulted earlier.
 The film ends with said man calling his son to "show him your nutcracker!"